Kaleidics/lyft-tech-sample/README.md

 This is a technical sample for the Lyft Apprenticeship.

-A clientside web application is deployed [Here](https://lyft-technical-sample.herokuapp.com/) and makes a POST request test route on my backend.
+A clientside web application is deployed [Here](https://lyft-technical-sample.herokuapp.com/) and makes a POST request to the test route on my backend.
 It is a form that takes a single string input and returns the cut string.
 It is hosted on a free account on Heroku, so expect 30 seconds to a minute for the application to wake from sleep.

 CORS is only enabled for the origin https://lyft-technical-sample.herokuapp.com/ <br>
 So you will not be able to test the route from any other origin(http).